 Meditation is a great tool to improve our emotional well-being and manage anger because it disrupts the stress cycle and forces your mind to focus on one thing.
 Meditation is a useful tool for anger management because it counteracts the body’s stress response and forces your mind to remain at ease.
 By focusing your mind on a specific thought or practicing mindfulness, you can transition into a calm, stable state of mind.
 Meditation is also beneficial in promoting self-awareness with various visualization and mindfulness techniques.

 Multiple studies have found an undeniable connection between mindfulness and emotional regulation.
-One study, in particular, observed that an eight-week program of mindfulness and stress reduction led to “decreases in fear of emotions, suppression of anger, aggressive anger expression, worry, and difficulties regulating emotions” (Robins et al., 2012).
-Meditation offers a variety of other benefits which can help you to better cope with the emotional stress that anger and frustration can cause.
+Meditation offers a variety of other benefits that can help you better cope with the emotional stress that anger and frustration can cause.
 These benefits include, but are not limited to:

 - Promoting emotional awareness of the people around you.